anshi0/chrome_extension/README.md

 * Use the command prompt to setup a virtual environment.
 * Install all dependencies and requirements using the following command -

-`python -m pip r requirements.txt`
+`python -m pip install -r requirements.txt`

 This will install all libraries required for the project.